DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-authorities-setup.md

 cargo build --release
 ```

 Set up the node as a system service.
-To do this, navigate into the root directory of the DataHighway-DHX/node repo and execute the following to create the service configuration file:
+To do this, navigate into the root directory of the DataHighway-DHX/node repo and execute the following to create the service configuration file (harbour):

 ```bash
 {